All new initial licenses shall expire on the last day of the

 (6) Continuing education hours will be credited for

 approved, didactic presentations within the context of a professional

 conference or seminar.
 On the job training and field trips shall not

 (7) Licensees shall request pre-approval from the council

 for all online courses and courses taken at an institution of higher

-per biennial renewal period not including ethic hours.
+hours per biennial renewal period, not including ethics hours.

 (8) All renewal applicants may count a maximum of 6

 hours per biennial renewal period for the presentation of continuing